mcdemarco/the-new-kitchen-cookbook/appetizers/fenugreekTea.md

 1. Bring all ingredients except honey to a boil.
 2. Simmer 6--7 minutes.
 3. Strain.
+4. Add honey.
-4. Serve hot or cold.
+5. Serve hot or cold.

 ## Variants